davidbannon/FPC_Laz_Install/readme.md

 Both scripts will do some default action with no options, it might be right for you, possibly not.
+Better check with -h first!